-Millions of girls worldwide undergo the regular, natural biological process of menstruation every month.
-Menstruation occurs when tissue and blood are shed in the uterus lining, and it comes out from the uterus through the cervix, followed by the vagina.
+Millions of women and girls worldwide experience the natural process of menstruation every month.
+Menstruation occurs when tissue and blood are shed from the uterine lining and pass through the cervix and vagina.
 The menstrual cycle generally lasts for four to seven days and happens roughly every 28 days.
-It is also known by other names such as menstrual periods, menstrual cycle, menses, or period.
+It is also called menstruation, a menstrual cycle, menses, or simply a period.

-According to the data, around 14 to 25% of women of reproductive age are facing irregular period problems.
+Data show that approximately 14 to 25% of women of reproductive age experience irregular menstrual cycles.
 Generally, the period lasts for four to seven days, and it occurs naturally for an average length of 29 days.
-In unpredictable periods, the cycle is either less than 21 days or over 35 days and in a hole of two to three months with a light and overwhelming menstrual stream.
+Irregular cycles occur when intervals are under 21 days or over 35 days, or when periods skip two to three consecutive months; bleeding may then be very light or overly heavy.

 Common Causes Of Irregular Periods